-This is an important part of a marriage, especially a new one.
-How you resolve your disputes in the early days/years of your marriage goes a long way in determining how long the marriage will last.
-If having a dispute will result in physical and emotional abuse, that’s a red flag in any relationship.
+This is a very important part of any marriage, especially a new one.
+How you resolve your disputes in the early days/years of your marriage goes a long way in determininghow long the marriage will last.

 The first two years of a marriage are usually the formative years.
 You can decide how you choose to end your disputes.